Note on Article I: Bill of Rights

 [Before the Constitution of 1787 was adopted, citizens in many states stipulated that their agreement to this Constitution was dependent upon the adoption of a Bill of Rights, which became the first 10 Amendments to the Constitution.
 In Constitution II, these rights are built into the Constitution II itself.
 Further, certain other rights of all persons, of American citizens, and of states deserve to be spelled out before Constitution II is adopted.
 Due to the preeminent importance of these constitutional protections, it makes sense to state them in Article I.]

 1.1 This U.S. Constitution II establishes rights of natural persons, of citizens, and of states.
 The federal government and the several states may also recognize rights of other legal entities, such as corporations, partnerships, trusts, charities, and benevolent associations; but such rights are not constitutionally guaranteed.

-1.2 The Federal Government may delegate any of its powers to the several states.
-A collection of states may delegate any of their powers to the Federal Government.
-A collection of states may also create a public agency to jointly execute certain state powers, and may request the Federal Government to participate or support such public agencies, but without conceding those powers to the Federal Government.
+1.2 The federal government may delegate any of its powers to the several states.
+A collection of states may delegate any of their powers to the federal government.
+A collection of states may also create a public agency to jointly execute certain state powers, and may request the federal government to participate or support such public agencies, but without ceding those powers to the federal government.